 Unfortunately, once you can actually see a cavity and tell what color it is, you’re probably looking at a more moderate to severe stage of tooth decay.

 Most of the time when a dentist sees a cavity, it’s a shadow on your dental X-ray.
 Other times, it’s possible to see small developing tooth decay on teeth when the tooth feels “sticky” and has small areas of staining on the chewing surfaces of your back teeth.
-Cavities on smooth surfaces are less common, but they’re typically right next to your gums and the enamel looks whitish or brown.
+Cavities on smooth surfaces are less common, but they’re typically right next to your gums (gumline cavity)and the enamel looks whitish or brown.
 The more advanced the decay is, the different it looks from the previous stage.

 Demineralization is the earliest stage of tooth decay before a physical cavity or hole forms in your tooth.
-This stage of pre-decay is when the enamel is beginning to dry out or demineralize because of acidic plaque bacteria.
+This early stage of pre-decay is when the enamel is beginning to dry out or demineralize because of acidic plaque bacteria.

 These pre-cavities are almost always whiter than the tooth enamel around them.
-A classic example is white spots on teeth after someone’s braces have been removed, where they didn’t clean away all of the plaque around their orthodontic brackets.
+A classic example is white spots on teeth after someone’s braces have been removed, where they didn’t clean away all of the dental plaque around their orthodontic brackets.

 Thankfully, enamel demineralization can be reversed and the cavity can be “stopped” from forming if you intercept it at this stage of decay.